joescars/MEGGlobalOperations/AzureFunctions/FaceDetector/readme.md

 We then write the output (number of faces) as a message to an [Azure Storage Queue](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-queues).
 The SMS Notifier function watches that queue and fires off messages from there.

+In addition, we archive the result in [Azure Table Storage](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-tables)